Rahul-Devloper/MedTrust/server/README.md

 - CookieParser: It looks at the cookie header, we can access it by `req.cookie.key`
 - Morgan: HTTP request logger middleware for node.js
 - Passport: Authentication middleware for Node.js

+## Know more

+- Once the user is Authenticated, the user is stored in the `req.user`.
+The req object you get from the client, now has a user object inside of it,  and contains all the session data.
+This can be used anywhere in the application to verify if the user is authenticated